 Something else most visitors are not aware of, is that Kaa Iya was established, and is managed, by the indigenous groups that live in the area, by means of their central community leadership committees.
 No other national park anywhere in North or South America is administered by indigenous groups.
 The Wildlife Conservation Society assisted them in establishing the area and convincing the Bolivian government to declare it a protected area, which it finally did, in 1995.

 This park is now actually doubly protected, as it has been classified not only as a national park, but also an integrally managed natural area.
 It's full name is Kaa-Iya del Gran Chaco National Park and Integrally Managed Natural Area.

-Photo credit: Special thanks to Bolivian photographer Marcelo E. Arze G., whose grandfather was a doctor who served in this region during the Chaco war, as did mine.
-See more photos of Kaa Iya on Marcelo's blog.
+Photo credit: Thanks to Bolivian photographer Marcelo E. Arze G., whose grandfather was a doctor who served here during the Chaco war, as did mine.